atick-faisal/label-studio/docs/source/tutorials/tesseract.md

 Tesseract is used for OCR but minimal adaptation is needed to connect other OCR engines or models.

-Tested against Label Studio 1.10.1, with basic support for both Label Studio Local File Storage and S3-compatible storage, with a example data storage with MinIO.
+Tested against Annotation Hub 1.10.1, with basic support for both Annotation Hub Local File Storage and S3-compatible storage, with a example data storage with MinIO.